 Hunger shrinks.
 One study found that fish oil shifts the balance of hunger hormones, dialing down the urge to eat.
 Omega-3s also enhance mood.
-“When you feel better, you’ll naturally crave less and eat less,” promises Dr. Arem.
+“When you feel better, you’ll naturally crave less and eat less,” Arem promises.

 Fat becomes less stubborn!
-Omega-3s help soothe a type of internal inflammation that promotes weight gain, “so weight loss becomes easier,” Dr. Arem notes.
+Omega-3s help soothe a type of internal inflammation that promotes weight gain, “so weight loss becomes easier,” Arem notes.
 Is fish oil right for you?
 Only you and your doctor can decide.
 But for many women, the answer will be yes.
-Dr. Shames says taking fish oil—which is also linked to stronger hearts, improved immunity and sharper thinking—is simply “one of the best and healthiest” things most dieters can do.
+Shames says taking fish oil — which is also linked to stronger hearts, improved immunity, and sharper thinking — is simply “one of the best and healthiest” things most dieters can do.

-You can also substitute menus from any healthy diet—just choose one (such as the South Beach Diet or the Mayo Clinic Diet) that provides a nice mix of nutrients and about 1,500 calories a day.
-Drink as much water as you like.
+You can also substitute menus from any healthy diet — just choose one (such as the South Beach Diet or the Mayo Clinic Diet) that provides a nice mix of nutrients and about 1,500 calories a day.
+Drink as much water as you'd like.
 Add ultra-low-cal extras (spices, vinegar, Splenda) in moderation.
-Take between 1,000 mg. and 2,000 mg. of fish oil daily.
-Note: Always get a doctor’s okay to try any new plan or supplement.
+Take between 1,000 mg and 2,000 mg of fish oil daily.
+Note: Always speak with your doctor before trying any new plan or supplement.

 Breakfast (choose one daily)

-- 1 whole-grain English muffin or pita, 2 Tbs. lite cream cheese, 2 oz. smoked salmon or ham, 1 sliced tomato, fresh herbs to taste
+- 1 whole-grain English muffin or pita, 2 Tbsp. lite cream cheese, 2 oz. smoked salmon or ham, 1 sliced tomato, fresh herbs to taste

 - 1 cup blueberries

-- 2 eggs, 1/2 cup spinach, 2 Tbs. reduced-fat feta cheese scrambled in 1 tsp. olive oil
+- 2 eggs, 1/2 cup spinach, 2 Tbsp. reduced-fat feta cheese scrambled in 1 tsp. olive oil

 - 1/2 whole-grain pita